Lets-Parti/parti-functions/README.md

 ## GET: `/connect`

-Retrieve all connects from the database that were either sent or received by you
+Retrieve all connects from the database that were either sent or received by you.
+Requires Bearer Token.

 sent: true if the connect was sent by the user requesting the API, false if it was received